ibm-cloud-docs/power-iaas/pricing.md

 ### Consumer ID
 {: #consumer-id}

-The Consumer ID groups the billing usages that are under a single resource such as VMs, shared processor pools (SPP), and storages.
+The Consumer ID groups the billing usages that are under a single resource such as VSIs, shared processor pools (SPPs), and storages.
 You can view resource usage with broken down metrics.

 Following are the benefits of consumer ID:
 - You can see a more granular view of your bill by using the **Usage** page in the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} portal.